-Table 11 shows the estimated annual per-dwelling unit energy costs of end uses regulated by the IECC, which comprise heating, cooling, water heating, and lighting, that result from meeting the requirements of the 2015 and the 2009 IECC.
+Table 11 and Table 12 show the estimated annual per-dwelling unit energy costs of end uses regulated by the IECC, which comprise heating, cooling, water heating, lighting, fans, and mechanical ventilation that result from meeting the requirements of the 2018 and the 2015 IECC with amendments.

 Table 11.
-Annual (First Year) Energy Costs for the 2015 IECC and the 2009 IECC
+Annual (First Year) Energy Costs for the 2015 IECC with amendments